 Meadow View Park

-Oakview Park consists of one residential lot along Oakview Drive in the southwest section of the City.
+Oakview Park was created out of one residential lot along Oakview Drive in the southwest section of the City.
 This neighborhood park has playground equipment and a basketball hoop.